 Sarabi Dog Bite Force

-Understanding that an average dog in size, strength, and weight typically has a bite force that rests within 100 to 200 psi, it’s clear that the Mastiff variety as a whole is equipped with an incredibly forceful bite.
+Understanding that an average dog in size, strength, and weight typically has a bite force that rests within 100 to 200 psi, it’s clear that the Mastiff variety is equipped with an incredibly forceful bite.

-Are Sarabi Dogs Dangerous?
+1. Are Sarabi Dogs Dangerous?

-How much is a Sarabi dog?
+2. How Much is a Sarabi Dog Puppy?

-I’m not trying to suggest that it would be likely that someone may try to sell you a less than purebred Sarabi, but it’s just that much easier to do so without having to hold particular standards such as what’s required by AKC.
+I’m not trying to suggest that it would be likely that someone may try to sell you a less-than-purebred Sarabi, but it’s just that much easier to do so without having to hold particular standards such as what’s required by AKC.